keb/keb.now.sh/content/books.md

 * [You Don't Know JavaScript](https://github.com/getify/You-Dont-Know-JS)
 	* *A series of books focusing on the underlying core mechanisms of JavaScript.*
 * [JavaScript for Impatient Programmers](https://exploringjs.com/impatient-js/index.html)
-	* *A modern guide to JavaScript for those with existing programming knowledge*
+	* *A modern guide to JavaScript for those with existing programming knowledge.*
 * [Clean Code JavaScript](https://github.com/ryanmcdermott/clean-code-javascript)
 	* *A guide to the software engineering principles of Robert C. Martin, using JavaScript.*
 * [33 JavaScript Concepts](https://github.com/leonardomso/33-js-concepts)
 	* *Essential concepts for the experienced JavaScript developer.*
 * [JavaScript for Cats](http://jsforcats.com/)
-	* *A short, beginner-friendly intro to programming with JavaScript*
+	* *A short, beginner-friendly intro to programming with JavaScript.*
 * [Eloquent JavaScript](https://eloquentjavascript.net/)
-	* *More comprehensive introduction to JavaScript & General Programming*
+	* *More comprehensive introduction to JavaScript & General Programming.*
 * [The Modern JavaScript Tutorial](https://javascript.info/)
-	* *Comprehensive JavaScript reference*
+	* *Comprehensive JavaScript reference.*
 * [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)
+	* *A collection of design patterns for JavaScript.
+The section on module patterns is fantastic.*
 * [Mozilla Developer Network: JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 	* *The gold standard of JavaScript references.*
 * [MDN: A re-introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript)